jlarrieux/Goolge_sheets_coinmarketcap/README.md

 2-Go to "tools->scrip editor"

-3-Copy and paste the code (be sure to change the variables as per the instructions)
+3-Copy and paste the code from 'code.gs' (be sure to change the variables as per the instructions)